 I’ve been thinking about this thing ever since I saw it.
 Quite a thrill to see up close.

-Photographer Lyle Owerko photographed these models and more for his book The Boombox Project:
+Photographer Lyle Owerko photographed the same models and many more for his book The Boombox Project:

 I’d love to own one of the original prints, but they come with fine art price tags.